Post-Quantum Cryptography: How Governments Worldwide Are Shaping the Transition Ahead

 The groundwork was laid in 2022, when the Office of Management and Budget issued OMB Memorandum M-23-02, directing federal agencies to inventory their cryptographic systems and prepare for migration away from quantum-vulnerable algorithms.
 This made cryptographic visibility a formal federal requirement rather than a best practice.

 By 2025, the U.S. government began moving from preparation to execution.
 The National Security Agency, through the Committee on National Security Systems, released CNSS Policy 15, anchoring post-quantum algorithms into national security systems.
 Shortly after, NSA published CNSA 2.0, establishing concrete expectations and timelines for vendors, cloud providers, and operators supporting national security workloads.
+That same year, the Department of Defense issued operational guidance requiring defense components to identify and continuously track cryptographic usage across business systems, cloud infrastructure, mobile devices, and IoT, reinforcing cryptographic inventory as an ongoing readiness metric.

 The most decisive shift came in June 2025, when the White House directed the Department of Homeland Security to identify technology product categories where post-quantum cryptography was commercially mature.
 This marked the move from policy into procurement.
 That directive culminated in January 2026, when the Cybersecurity and Infrastructure Security Agency issued federal buying guidance identifying product categories expected to support post-quantum cryptography, signaling to vendors that PQC readiness is increasingly treated as non-optional in the federal market.